-The best price found on momondo to Alicante was $12/pp from Fez, which is 98% cheaper than the average flight price to Alicante.
+The best price found on momondo to Alicante was $20/pp from Fez, which is 97% cheaper than the average flight price to Alicante.
 To find the cheapest price to Alicante from your area, use momondo’s Airport-to-Airport Pricing Tool.

-The month of February is, on average, the cheapest month to fly to Alicante from United States, with most prices found around $462.
-If you are unable to visit Alicante during the month of February, then departing from United States during the month March is also very affordable.
-Most momondo users find prices during this month for around $482.
+The month of March is, on average, the cheapest month to fly to Alicante from United States, with most prices found around $474.
+The month of January is another great option to travel to Alicante, with average flight prices from United States averaging around $486.

 Finding an alternative and possibly cheaper destination airport near Alicante is possible.
 If you are planning a flight to Alicante, consider booking flights to Corvera Intl Airport (51 mi from Alicante city center) or Valencia Airport (79 mi from Alicante city center).